mincong-h/learning-go/README.md

 ## Testing

-Run tests for current directory:
+Run tests for the current directory:

 ```sh
 > go test